nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/README.md

 # Book 2 - An Introduction to Web APIs
-The purpose of this book is to provide a conceptual introduction to building Web APIs and modeling data in C#/.NET.
+The purpose of this book is to provide a conceptual introduction to building Web APIs with ASP.NET Core and modeling data in C#/.NET.
 Any additional installations for this book are included in the chapter instructions.

 ## Learning Objectives